greyestapps/amazon-inspector-network-reachability-workshop/docs/03-evaluate-findings.md

 	As we can see luckily only our WebServer for AZ2 is affected.

-7. Remove the filter for the _Resource ID_ and let's have a look at the other _Medium_ findings.
+7. Remove the filter for the _Open port_ and let's have a look at the other _Medium_ findings.
 As we can see there are 2 instances with port 3306 reachable from the internet.
 Click on one of these findings and follow the link to the affected resource.
 As it turns out this is one of our database servers.
 Looking at the second finding with port 3306 being reachable from the internet shows that actually both our database servers are impacted by this.
 This is for sure a security concern, databases should reside in private subnets and not being accessible from the internet.
 So _Assumption 1.
 Instances in private subnets are not accessible from the internet_ is broken as well.
 If the subnet would have been setup correctly (meaning no route to an Internet Gateway in the respective RouteTable) the assumption would have been correct.

 8. As we looked at all the Medium findings let us now investigate the others with low severity.
 You can add another filter for severity low.
 	![](./images/mod3-low.png)